javers/javers.github.io/_posts/2017-12-28-javers-vs-envers-comparision.md

 <img style="margin-bottom:10px;"
      src="/blog/javers-vs-envers/jv_global_id_table.png" alt="jv_global_id table" width="683px"/>

-For each GlobalId, JaVers binds one or more object’s Snapshots.
+For each GlobalId, JaVers creates one or more object’s **Snapshots**.
 We did only one change so far (Gandalf got a rise), so we have 18 *initial* Snapshots and one *update* Snapshot for Gandalf.
 Seems right.